IT1 - Tax Credits, Reliefs and Rates for the Tax Years 2016 and 2017

-Revenue Leaflets and Forms referred to in this guide are available from Leaflets and Forms or can be requested by contacting Revenue's Forms and Leaflets service - LoCall 1890 306 706, (ROI only), + 353 1 702 3050 (if calling from abroad).
+Revenue claim forms and information leaflets referred to in this guide can be downloaded from our website or requested by contacting Revenue's forms and leaflets service - LoCall 1890 306 706, (ROI only), + 353 1 702 3050 (if calling from abroad).

 This is an automated telephone service and you will be asked to give your name, address and the title of the leaflet you require.